Biological Sciences, Bachelor of Science College of Biological Sciences

 EDU/GEL 183Teaching High School Mathematics & Science3

-Entomology (ENT)―all upper division courses.
+Entomology (ENT)―all letter graded upper division courses.
 1

 ESP 106Environmental Data Science4